andodaryl/rock-paper-scissors-2/README.md

   * Additionally, buttons are either highlighted when hovered, and or the mouse icon converts into a different pointer to indicate interactivity.
   * Game interaction is kept as simple as possible, witht he primary actions at the center of the screen for immediate access.
   * That simplicity avoids distraction and keeps the user focused with the primary use case of the web application.
+  * The app is responsive to all device screen types as depicted in the mockup at the top of this readme document.
 * Replay the activity for endless use
   * When either player or AI reaches 3 points, the game is over and a button appears at the bottom of the screen leading to the homepage (the app page).
   * This way, the player can reload the page and start the game again.